jmeischner/alfred-bear/ReadMe.md

 1. Normal Alfred [Dynamic Placeholder](https://www.alfredapp.com/help/workflows/advanced/placeholders/)
 2. Placeholders with double curly braces `{{myPlaceholder}}` which follow the [Handlebars](https://handlebarsjs.com/guide/) syntax.
 These Placeholders could come from the `script`, `var` or `question` option.

+First the *handlebars* placeholders are replaced in the template and in the second step the dynamic placeholders from *alfred*.

 #### script [optional]
 Path to a *node.js* module file.
 This module has to export an [optional async] function which returns an object, whose properties are placeholder keys.